- 1 Top 7 Smart Glasses Compared

 If you live an active lifestyle, you know how important it is to have accessories that can stand up to being jarred.
 The TechKen Bluetooth smart sunglasses feature a rugged design that’s ideal for users on the go.
 Whether you’re biking, hiking, or camping, you can get sun protection and quality sound in one product.
 These sunglasses have polarized lenses to protect you from harmful UV rays.
 You’ll also enjoy a long battery life that can range between seven to nine hours depending on your usage.

 Connect to a wide range of devices across Samsung, Apple, Android, and Microsoft via Bluetooth.
+I’m not sure if they connect to the best drones though.
 These sunglasses come with a built-in set of earbuds for a secure fit.
 The added play/stop and volume controls let you listen to music, manage the volume, and answer and end calls without having to fumble with your phone.
 The foldable sunglasses slip easily into your pocket or in a bag pouch and are charged via USB.

 #3 Miota Mini Video Glasses – Best Simple Video GlassesWHY WE LIKE IT: A classic pair of frames with a built-in HD 1080P camera for those who want to record POV video at 30 FPS and take pictures.
 Shoot continuously for up to 80 minutes and save footage directly to a 32GB micro SD card that fits in the built-in drive.